Terms & Conditions

-CREST Planning Ltd: the entire legal and beneficial owner of the Software [Halo] (™) and all Halo Solutions Training Packages.
+Halo Solutions Ltd: the entire legal and beneficial owner of the Software [Halo] (R) and all Halo Solutions Training Packages.

 Deliverables: all products and materials developed by the Supplier in relation to the Service in any media, including, without limitation, computer programs, data, diagrams, reports and specifications.

-Hardware: Any electronic items provided by us such as iPhones, Battery Cases, Laptops, Televisions or other products as agreed in advance.
+Hardware: Any electronic items provided by us such as iPhones, RG Handsets, RG Tablets, Battery Cases, Laptops, Televisions or other products as agreed in advance.

 Intellectual Property Rights: patents, rights to inventions, copyright and related rights, trademarks, trade names, domain names, rights in get-up, rights in goodwill or to sue for passing off, unfair competition rights, rights in designs, rights in computer software, database rights, topography rights, moral rights, rights in confidential information (including without limitation know-how and trade secrets) and any other intellectual property rights, in each case whether registered or unregistered, and including without limitation all applications for, and renewals or extensions of, such rights, and all similar or equivalent rights or forms of protection in any part of the world.